Modify API Response

 To ensure the rule is working correctly, click the Test button and enter the URL of the page where you want to apply this rule.
 This will open the webpage in a new tab, with a widget showing the status of applied rules and logs any debugging information in the SessionBook.

-Changes applied by this rule won’t appear in browser devtools due to technical constraints but are sent with the actual requests.
+Changes applied by this rule won’t appear in browser devtools due to technical constraints, but are sent with the actual requests.

 Shared State for Advanced Modifications